OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 - SecItemCopyMatching
 - SecItemDelete

-Keychain data is protected using a class structure similar to the one used for file encryption (see also iOS platfom overview).

-Items added with the SecItemAdd call are encoded as a binary plist and encrypted with using an 128 bit AES per-item key.
+Keychain data is protected using a class structure similar to the one used for file encryption (see below).
+Items added to the Keychain are encoded as a binary plist and encrypted with using an 128 bit AES per-item key.

-Note that larger blobs of data are not to meant to be saved directly in the keychain.
-That's what the Data Protection API is for (which also makes use of the Keychain).
+Note that larger blobs of data are not to meant to be saved directly in the keychain - that's what the Data Protection API is for.

 ##### The Data Protection API